 Funnily enough, the picture came off fairly well.
 I think it was better than The Omega Man, that Charlton Heston did later on from the same story.
 It had a kind of amateur quality about it… It was an interesting film, a very difficult story to make, to really make.
 It should be done as a great spectacular, just buy a city and empty it out.

 Matheson, unlike Price, never missed an opportunity to bash The Last Man on Earth.
 But mostly he just offered insults and not actual reasons why he didn’t like it.
 For example, he told John Brosnan in The Horror People, “I thought it was terrible.
 That’s about the only way you can describe it.
 I had written a good screenplay but they had someone rewrite it and made it abysmal.
 [The film] was very poorly done.”

-But one he said is telling, “Price, who I like as an actor, was completely wrong for the part.”
+But one thing he said is telling, “Price, who I like as an actor, was completely wrong for the part.”
 And it’s true: Price is not the character in the novel.
 But that strikes me as silly.
 Certainly, Matheson had been around the film business long enough to know how it worked.
 But even when talking about his first screenplay, The Incredible Shrinking Man (based on his novel The Shrinking Man), he was not happy that his screenplay was rewritten.